mickfuzz/phd4/_posts/thesis_chapters/2025-3-7-Culture.md

 <!-- The use of a menu / collection of resources can be considered an inclusive educational practice and offer a rich description of a concrete example which aims to align to inclusive, practice-based frameworks like UDL and PBL.
 While this may involve more work in advance, the benefits to inclusive practice merit it. -->

-### Summary of the potential utility for several stakeholders
+### Summary of - OR IS IT REFLECTIONS ON? the potential utility of GDPs? of abstract / concrete exploration?  for several stakeholders

+HOW DOES THIS RELATE TO ABSTRACT / CONCRETE THING OF PT 1.
+AND TO THE SUMMARY TABLE OF CH.
+6.

 The evidence and examples surfaced in Chapter 6 and the previous section support a view that the GDPs can form the basis of productive research and pedagogical frameworks.

 While the work of Eriksson et al. explored the utility of GDP concepts in several dimensions the focus was on utility for the research community.

 Thus the following section makes more explicit the observed and potential uses of GDPs for different stakeholders in this context: specifically, comparing their utility for researchers, participants and facilitators/ learning designers.

 <!-- To explore the findings of last chapter in relation to this exploration of the nature and purpose of abstraction in guiding frameworks in learning programming, I return to research on the use of gameplay design patterns. -->